 With Employment Practices Liability Coverage, you will not have to face an employment claim on your own.
 It can help protect you against liability damages and cover defense costs.
 (With Erie Insurance, it’s available for purchase on select policies.
 Ask an agent for more details.)

 Your business needs protection provided by a company and insurance advisor that you can trust.
 You can count on Erie Insurance and our agents to help protect the business that means so much to you.
+As an ERIE customer, you also have access to risk control tools and servicesto help you identify and reduce common business risks.
 Talk to an Erie Insurance agent to learn more.